Mission Trip Fundraising Ideas

-Pancake breakfast: Have an all-you-can-eat pancake breakfast and ask for donations.
+Pancake breakfast: Have an all-you-can-eat pancake breakfast (with pancakes made by your team, of course) and ask for donations.

 Restaurant night: Ask a local restaurant to donate a percentage of its earnings for an evening to your group.
 Encourage friends and family to eat there that night.

-5K run: Charge an entrance fee.
+5K run: Organize a 5K race and charge an entrance fee.
 Provide t‑shirts, refreshments, and local entertainment.

-“Takeout” dinner: Sell dinners on a Friday night.
-Schedule pick-up from 4:00–6:00 p.m., so people can get their dinner on the way home from work.
-You could make deliveries for an additional fee.
+“Takeout” dinner: Make to-go dinners and sell them on a Friday night.
+Schedule pick-up from 4:00 to 6:00 p.m. so people can get their dinner on the way home from work.
+You could also make deliveries for an additional fee.

 Flower delivery: Deliver flowers to people around Valentine’s Day for a fee.

-Gift wrapping: Partner with a local store or mall to wrap gifts for a nominal fee at Christmastime.
-OR Hold a gift wrapping event at your church, so that people can bring gifts they have purchased anywhere to be wrapped.
-Have a local store or church members donate the gift wrap.
+Gift wrapping: Partner with a local store or mall to wrap gifts for a nominal fee at Christmas time.
+Or hold a gift wrapping event at your church where people can bring gifts they have purchased elsewhere to be wrapped.
+Ask church members or a local store to donate the gift wrap.

-Service board: Church members post odd jobs or service projects on a bulletin board for members of your group to do.
-They pay a set fee for your services.
+Service board: Ask church members to post odd jobs or service projects on a bulletin board for members of your group to do.
+Charge a set fee for your team’s services.

 Collection boxes: Set out handmade collection boxes around your church.
-People can take them to their places of employment or put their donations in the boxes right at church.
+Encourage church members to take them to their places of employment or put their donations in the boxes right at church.

 Pink flamingo fundraiser: Place a pink flamingo lawn ornament (or a “flock” of pink flamingos) in a person’s yard.
 Leave behind a note explaining your fundraiser and asking for a donation.
 If the person donates, they get to send the flamingo or flock of flamingos to another person’s yard.
 Your group should take charge of moving the flamingo or flock to the new address.
 (Get step-by-step instructions here.)

-Reverse offering: Put slips of paper listing items that you need for your trip in an offering plate (work globes, snack, tape measure, etc.).
+Reverse offering: Put slips of paper listing items that you need for your trip in an offering plate (work gloves, snacks, tape measures, etc.).
 Have people draw a slip out of the offering plate and donate whatever item is listed on the slip.
 This is especially good if you will be running a VBS or if the partner site has asked for specific donations.
-Just make sure you have space in your suitcase or vehicle to take it all along!
+Just make sure you have space in your suitcases or vehicles to take it all along!

 How to keep track of donations

-Keeping track of the donations your team receives to support your trip is important.
-You should keep a record not only of donations to your team as a whole, but also donations to individual team members.
-Encourage your team to keep track of the donations as well.
-This helps keep everyone accountable.
+Keeping track of the donations your team receives is crucial.
+You should keep good records of donations to your team as a whole and to individual team members.
+Encourage your team members to track the donations themselves as well.
+This helps hold everyone accountable.